Postpartum body: The most important thing to remember

 In a world of filtered and airbrushed images, it's not hard to see why so many women are worried about their postpartum bodies.
 I'm not going to sit here and tell you to be in awe of your body for creating and birthing another human being.
 You know that, and it doesn't help if you're body has changed in ways that mean you have less confidence or self esteem.
 But what I am going to do is pass on an exercise I learnt in therapy after having Rex, which really helped me deal with how my body had changed.

-Postpartum bodies are minefield of a subject and one I reckon we could all have talked about in group for hours.
-Every woman has their own body issues, some of which extend way beyond how they may have changed after pregnancy and childirth.
-In order to address our hang ups, in therapy we were asked to draw two female figures and annotate them – the first with how we saw ourselves, the second with how we thought our babies felt about our bodies.
+Postpartum bodies are fucking minefield of a subject and one I reckon we could all have talked about in group for hours.
+We were given two life-size female figures and asked to annotate them, the first with the way we saw ourselves and the second with how we thought our babies see us.
 And the contrast was stark.

 Almost everything we noted about ourselves was negative; cellulite, jelly belly, muffin top, bags under our eyes, hair that breaks and falls out as soon as you touch it, droopy boobs, veins everywhere, no bladder control, c-section scars that haunt and still hurt some, the list went on.

-But when switced our focus to how our baby sees our bodies, it couldn't have been more different.
-Babies don’t see or recognise any of the physical imperfections we think we have.
+But when thought about our baby sees our bodies, it was all positive.
+Babies don’t see any of the physical imperfections we think we have.
 They aren't bothered by our so-called bingo wings, instead they see comfort in our arms and shoulders and safety in our cuddle.
-Bags under our eyes are ignored, instead they see love in our eyes and entertainment in our expressions.
-Child-bearing hips are new favourite place for our tiny humans to sit.
+Bags under our eyes are ignored, instead they see love in our eyes and entertainment in our faces and mouth.
+And our child-bearing hips that some of us hated up to that point we then saw as the new favourite place for our tiny humans to sit.
 The session was enlightening, and I've honestly never felt more in awe of and grateful for my body.

 Another mum not so long ago told me when her little boy saw her pubic hair, he pointed and shouted ‘Ergh Mummy, POO!’.
 Thankfully my pelvic floor was in tact then, otherwise there most definitely would’ve been a puddle on the floor.